spatialos/UnrealGDK/README.md

 Our SpatialOS community shapes the functionality of the Unreal GDK, so make sure you are part of the conversation.
 Come and find us on [Discord](https://discordapp.com/channels/311273633307951114/339471548647866368) or talk to us on the **Feedback** section in our [forums](https://forums.improbable.io/) (use the **unreal-gdk** tag - [this link](https://forums.improbable.io/new-topic?category=Feedback&tags=unreal-gdk) takes you there and pre-fills the category and tag).
 You can also [sign up for SpatialOS Unreal GDK updates](http://go.pardot.com/l/169082/2018-06-15/27ld2t) direct to your mailbox.

 #### What's the Unreal GDK all about?
-The **SpatialOS Unreal GDK** is a module for Unreal Engine 4 (UE4) made by Improbable.
+The **SpatialOS Unreal GDK** is an Unreal Engine 4 (UE4) module made by Improbable.
 You can use the Unreal GDK to integrate persistent multiplayer worlds into your Unreal game using the SpatialOS platform.

-For more information on the Unreal GDK and its pre-alpha release, see our [blogpost](https://improbable.io/games/blog/unreal-gdk-pre-alpha) on the Improbable website.
+You can [sign up for SpatialOS Unreal GDK updates](http://go.pardot.com/l/169082/2018-06-15/27ld2t) direct to your mailbox.

 * License: use of the contents of this repository is subject to the [Improbable license](LICENSE.md)
 * Version: pre-alpha (for evaluation only)